the new Sparkling Wide Pressure is pretty nice

 ― Matt M., Friday, 4 May 2012 04:37 (five years ago) Permalink

 first track off of Rippers at the Heavens Gate of Dark is the business:

 (thx to crut)

-― the endless white snow has never felt more textile (loves laboured breathing), Friday, 4 May 2012 04:52 (1 year ago) Permalink
+― the endless white snow has never felt more textile (loves laboured breathing), Friday, 4 May 2012 04:52 (five years ago) Permalink

 Saw the Magik Markers on Tuesday, and it was great!
 Hadn't seen them since 2006 or so, and didn't love that show (was during a duo period for the band, and it didn't work that well for me.
 I think Elisa benefits from being to be able to play over another guitar/bass, i.e., come in and out guitar-wise, to really do what she does best, or maybe they just had an off night that night, not sure).
 I had seen them in the original line-up a couple times and loved it, so was happy to see them in a trio format again.
 Not sure who the guy playing bass is, but it was cool.
 I am older (as are they), so was kinda happy that the show was more droney/krauty than full-on crazy like some of the old shows.
 It was really beautiful at times, but still full of gnarly guitar workouts.
 Even sounded like Yo La Tengo at some points honestly.
 I really don't how Elisa does what she does on guitar sometimes, it is like she wills it into speaking a very personal language.
 I swear at times the only thing touching her guitar was her hair, and it was shredding.

 Another great part of the night was Mike Gangloff opening (ex-Pelt).
 He did solo banjo and fiddle songs, some old Appalachian tunes, some original, and it was gorgeous.

 ― grandavis, Thursday, 10 May 2012 16:19 (five years ago) Permalink